-CHARLESTON, W.Va. — The dates are set for the seventh annual West Virginia History Bowl regional and state competitions.
-All eighth-grade history buffs are invited to showcase their knowledge of West Virginia and participate in the 2016 History Bowl, sponsored by the West Virginia Division of Culture and History.
+CHARLESTON, W.Va. — The dates are set for the ninth annual West Virginia History Bowl regional and state competitions.
+All eighth-grade history buffs are invited to showcase their knowledge of West Virginia and participate in the 2018 History Bowl, sponsored by the West Virginia Division of Culture and History.

-Designed to test students’ knowledge on all things West Virginia including architecture, arts, culture, geography, government, history, literature and sports, the eight regional matches are scheduled to take place Feb.
-5 – Feb.
-27. Eighth-graders in public, private and home-schooled education programs are eligible to compete on the four-person teams in double-elimination tournament play.
-The winner and runner-up teams are invited to the tournament championship at the Culture Center in Charleston on Tuesday, April 26.
+The eight regional matches are scheduled to take place Feb.
+3 – March 3 and designed to test students’ knowledge on all things West Virginia, including architecture, arts, culture, geography, government, history, literature and sports.
+Eighth-graders in public, private and home-schooled education programs are eligible to compete on the four-person teams in double-elimination tournament play.
+The winner and runner-up teams are invited to the state tournament championship at the Culture Center in Charleston on Tuesday, April 24.

 Commissioner Randall Reid-Smith said, “This competition has grown exponentially with both students and teachers expressing their enjoyment and enthusiastic support.
 The students learn new and interesting facts about our state that they can apply to other fields of study.”